 |1942||flood destroys most of the paths.|

-|1947||Susten road opoened, enormous visitor increase.|
+|1947||Susten road opened, enormous increase of visitor numbers.|

-The gorge is about 1,400 m long, up to 180 m deep and the narrowes sections are only 1 m wide.
-There rae 1,650 m of path through the gorge, only 250 m are normal paths.
-About 400 m are cut out of the rock, either as galleries or as tunnels, about 1,000 m are bridges built of steel with wooden floor and railing, which were mounted on the vertical wall, high above the river.
+The gorge is about 1,400 m long, up to 180 m deep and the narrowest sections are only 1 m wide.
+There are 1,650 m of path through the gorge, only 250 m are normal trails built on the ground.
+About 400 m are cut out of the rock, either as galleries or as tunnels.
+About 1,000 m are bridges built of steel with wooden floor and railing, which were mounted on the vertical wall, high above the river.
 The most impressive entrance is the west entrance, where you enter the gorge through the ticket office and a long tunnel, just to stand in the middle of the narrowest part of the gorge.